-- (i) Debt is defined as long and short-term borrowings as disclosed in Notes 12 and 15. - (ii) Equity includes all capital and reserves and subordinated shareholders loans that are managed as capital. - (iii) Debt is defined as all secured borrowings as disclosed in Note 15 and shareholders' loans at Note 10. - (iv) Equity included all capital and reserves.
+- (i) Debt is defined as long and short-term borrowings as disclosed in Notes 12 and 15. - (ii) Equity includes all capital and reserves and subordinated shareholders' loans that are managed as capital. - (iii) Debt is defined as all secured borrowings as disclosed in Note 15 and shareholders' loans at Note 10. - (iv) Equity included all capital and reserves.

-FINANCIAL INSTRUMENTS, FINANCIAL RISKS AND CAPITAL RISKS MANAGEMENT (Cont'd) 27.
+27. FINANCIAL INSTRUMENTS, FINANCIAL RISKS AND CAPITAL RISKS MANAGEMENT (Cont'd)

-- 27.2.7 Capital risk management policies and objectives (Cont'd) - (c) Summary notes (Cont'd)
+- 27.2 Financial risk management policies and objectives (Cont'd) - 27.2.7 Capital risk management policies and objectives (Cont'd) - (c) Summary notes (Cont'd)